kotlin-hands-on/hands-on/Introduction to Coroutines/03_UsingCallbacks.md

 }
 ```

-Note that we're using synchronized version of list and `AtomicInteger`, since in a general case there's no guarantee
+Note that we're using the synchronized version of list and `AtomicInteger`, since in a general case there's no guarantee
-that different callbacks processing `getRepoContributors` requests will be always called from the same thread.
+that different callbacks processing `getRepoContributors` requests will always be called from the same thread.

 You can see that writing the right code with callbacks might be non-trivial and error-prone, especially when
 there're several underlying threads and synchronization takes place.